dbj-systems/simdb/README.md

 <img src="https://dbj.systems/wp-content/uploads/2016/09/dbj-tastatura-dbj-i-logo.jpg" />

-# Shared Mem Key Val store
+## Shared Mem Key Val store

+## DBJ.Systems version of SimDB is WINDOWS only

 Bellow is a original Readme from simdb